tchwork/debug-bundle/Dumping-PHP-Data-en.md

     returned by `count($array)`
   * for resources by the `resource` keyword followed by `:` and then by the type returned by `get_resource_type($resource)`
-* `"__maxLength "` contains the number of truncated items when a number limit is applicable
+* `"__cutBy"` contains the number of truncated elements when the local structure has been cut by a depth or a length limit e.g.
-* `"__maxDepth"` is added when the local structure is at a depth level greater than the applicable limit and contains the number of truncated elements.
-When that key is present, the local JSON object should only contain two keys:
-  `"_"` and `" __maxDepth "`
 * `"__refs"` contains a map of internal references of the main structure (see later).
 It should be present only at the last position at the lowest depth
 * `"__proto__"` has no special semantics but is reserved for compatibility with